wp-plugins/healcode-mindbody-widget/readme.txt

 ([see this page for a description of our Buy Now links and My Account link](https://healcode.zendesk.com/hc/en-us/articles/202867484--What-are-Service-Links-i-e-Buy-Now-links-My-Account-links-and-Cart-links-))

+= Schedule Widget =
-Schedule Widget - clients can quickly see the latest schedule and sign up or pay for a class without ever leaving your website.
+* Clients can quickly see the latest schedule and sign up or pay for a class without ever leaving your website.
 * Calendar or list view options
 * Shows single or multi-locations
 * Automatically switches to mobile view when viewed from iPhone or Android phone